realA10001986/Time-Circuits-Display/README.md

 Furthermore, unless you do time travelling on a regular basis, the [speedo display](#speedometer) is idle most of the time in a typical home setup.
 To give it more of a purpose, the firmware can display ambient temperature on the speedo while idle.

 Seven sensor types are supported: MCP9808 (i2c address 0x18), BMx280 (0x77), SI7021 (0x40), SHT40 (0x44), TMP117 (0x49), AHT20/AM2315C (0x38), HTU31D (0x41).
 All of those are readily available from Adafruit or Seeed (Grove).
-Note that BMP280 (unlike BME280), MCP9808 and TMP117 are pure temperature sensors, the others deliver temperature and humidity. *Note: You cannot connect the sensor chip directly to the TCD control board; most sensors need at least a power converter/stabilzer/level-shifter.* This is why I exclusively used Adafruit or Seeed break-outs ([MCP9808](https://www.adafruit.com/product/1782), [BME280](https://www.adafruit.com/product/2652), [SI7021](https://www.adafruit.com/product/3251), [SHT40](https://www.adafruit.com/product/4885), [TMP117](https://www.adafruit.com/product/4821), [AHT20](https://www.adafruit.com/product/4566), [HTU31D](https://www.adafruit.com/product/4832)), which all allow connecting named sensors to the 5V the TCD board operates on.
+Note that BMP280 (unlike BME280), MCP9808 and TMP117 are pure temperature sensors, the others deliver temperature and humidity. *Note: You cannot connect the sensor chip directly to the TCD control board; most sensors need at least a power converter/stabilzer/level-shifter.* This is why I exclusively used Adafruit or Seeed breakouts ([MCP9808](https://www.adafruit.com/product/1782), [BME280](https://www.adafruit.com/product/2652), [SI7021](https://www.adafruit.com/product/3251), [SHT40](https://www.adafruit.com/product/4885), [TMP117](https://www.adafruit.com/product/4821), [AHT20](https://www.adafruit.com/product/4566), [HTU31D](https://www.adafruit.com/product/4832)), which all allow connecting named sensors to the 5V the TCD board operates on.
 For wiring information, see [here](#appendix-b-sensor-wiring).

 ## WiFi power saving features